NicholsSchool/2020-ScoutingAppTemplate/Client Side Code/README.md

 You can also look at the code for the 2020FRCScouting app as an example.

+### Title

+Change the title tag of each page.
+Go through each .html page (excluding 404.html and header.html) and fill in the year and type of competition, FRC or FTC, for the title tag at the top of the file:

+	<title>YEAR TYPE Match Scouting</title>

 ## Rankings.html

+The rankings page uses Firebase on the client side of the code, as opposed to all the other pages which rely on the server side code.
+It does this so that it can provide real time updates to the ranking tables the user views.
+To link it to your firebase project, you need to edit the config.

 (Located on Bottom of file)